jonnonz1/nz-statute-book/acts/public/2004/meat-board-act-2004.md

   (b) provide the Board with adequate funding to carry out its registration function.
 (2) The Board must publish any fees set under this section, and any changes to the fees, by notice in the Gazette.
 (3) The Board must take all reasonable steps to consult with meat exporters on the initial level of the fees if they are proposed to be higher than those charged under the Meat Board Regulations 1998, and on any increase in the fees.
-(4) A notice under subsection (2)—
-  (a) is to be treated as a regulation for the purposes of the Regulations (Disallowance) Act 1989; but (b) is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(4) A notice under subsection (2) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 56 Transitional provision for existing export licences
 Subject to section 54, any person who, immediately before the commencement of this Act, held an export licence issued under section 22 of the Meat Board Act 1997 is deemed to be registered as an exporter under section 52 until the date on which that export licence would have expired under section 23 of the Meat Board Act 1997.